CompareNetworks/cn-frontend-assessment/README.md

 # CompareNetworks Assessment Test

-Using Angular / pure JS / or your favorite framework please complete the following:
+Using Angular / React / pure JS / or your favorite framework please complete the following:

 1. Create an image carrousel showcasing Mission bikes.